 Treat yourself to a homely meal with a hearty vegetable mix.
-The great thing about this kind of mix is that there is no set rules, you can make them taste just like home by seeking the same vegetables that you are used to at home or make it taste like New Zealand by using the awesome kumara.
+The great thing about this kind of mix is that there are no set rules, you can make them taste just like home by seeking the same vegetables that you are used to at home or make it taste like New Zealand by using the awesome kumara.
 (For more kumara recipes, check out Why Every Backpacker in New Zealand Should Cook With Kumara.

 - Potatoes and/or kumara

 - Other veggies of your choice: we suggest the traditional combo capsicums, zucchinis, onions and carrots for a classic European meal.

 - 1. Pre-heat the oven at 200 degrees Celcius

 - 2. Chop all your veggies at the desired size

 - 3. Bake the potatoes and/or kumara for about 30 minutes (don’t forget to turn them over halfway)

 - 4. In the meantime, fry the other veggies with rosemary

 - 5. Add the potatoes and/or kumaras to the frying pan and mix for about 2 minutes

 - 6. Mix the sachet gravy with hot water until it has the desired consistency